ron2111/Awesome-Projects-Collection/Stunning clones/project_doc.md

-## Add all your clone projects here using HTML/CSS/JS or any other Frontend Dev Tool or Technology.
+## Add all your clone projects here

 <b><h3>Chess Clone</h3></b>
 - Technologies Used - HTML, CSS and JS( by https://github.com/ayushsoni1010 )
 - It's a Chess Clone project.